coreos/butane/docs/config-openshift-v4_10.md

         * **_value_** (string): the header contents.
       * **_verification_** (object): options related to the verification of the file contents.
         * **_hash_** (string): the hash of the config, in the form `<type>-<value>` where type is either `sha512` or `sha256`.
     * **_mode_** (integer): the file's permission mode.
+Setuid/setgid/sticky bits are not supported.
 If not specified, the permission mode for files defaults to 0644 or the existing file's permissions if `overwrite` is false, `contents` is unspecified, and a file already exists at the path.
     * **_user_** (object): specifies the file's owner.
       * **_id_** (integer): the user ID of the owner.
       * **_name_** (string): the user name of the owner.